Coffee Terms Illustrated

 Coffee Berry Borer

 Coffee Berry BorerThe Coffee Berry Borer (CBB), or Hypthenemus Hampei, is one of the most significant pest problems for coffee farmers.
-The CBB is a black, two millimeter long, beetle that bores holes through the seeds coffee cherries.
+An adult CBB is a black, two millimeter long, beetle that bores holes through the seeds coffee cherries.
 "Broca" is the widely used Spanish term for the coffee berry borer.
 Video

 Coffee Berry Borer